cavra/RDBMS/README.md

 Cory Avra<br>
 Reed Spivey<br>

-## Instructions
+## Build Instructions
+#### TAMU Server:
+compute.cs.tamu.edu

+#### Parser Execution Instructions:
-Our program has been developed in compute.cs.tamu.edu, although it should run on all servers.
-We reccomend using compute.
-From the RDBMS directory, compile it with the makefile, and then execute it with
+From the RDBMS directory, compile with the makefile, and then execute it with:

 $ java Parser TEXTFILE.txt

 We have several test_xxx.txt files, each to test a certain aspect of our program.
 These test files correlate with our resubmission changelog for the Parser + Engine.
 Feel free to edit these text files.
 They all begin with "test" are are ready to be given to the Parser.

+#### Server Execution Instructions:
+From the RDBMS directory, compile with the makefile, and then, with it with two separate command line windows, start the Server in one with:

+$ java Server

+And start the Client in the other with:

+$ java Client

 ## Notes
 This group project is only partially complete.